Gryezen/JARD-document-intelligence/exasol/README.md

 guarantees that.
 Running `python api/routes.py` directly will fail with `ModuleNotFoundError: No module named 'agents'`.

-Once it's running, open **http://localhost:5000** in a browser — that's the whole app: Flask serves the `frontend/index.html` dashboard at `/` and the JSON API under `/api/...` from the same process, so there's nothing separate to start for the frontend.
+Once it's running, open **http://localhost:5005** in a browser — that's the whole app: Flask serves the `frontend/index.html` dashboard at `/` and the JSON API under `/api/...` from the same process, so there's nothing separate to start for the frontend.
+(This is the local dev port set in `api/routes.py`; the Dockerized/Render deployment listens on `10000` instead — see `docs/TEAM-SETUP.md` / `docs/DEPLOY.md`.)

 ## Reliability rules this project follows